 - A threatened prosecution against a pharmacist by the Cheeseborough Vaseline Company because it claimed they were not fulfilling the company’s labelling requirements on tins of vaseline

-- Threatened prosecution by the Health Department for using misleading labels on Hewlett’s Food, particularly the claim that it contained “woody fibre”
+- A threatened prosecution by the Health Department for using misleading labels on Hewlett’s Food, particularly the claim that it contained “woody fibre”

-- “Medical men” making use of a “secret formulae” in prescriptions (a common theme)
+- “Medical men” making use of a “secret formula” for prescription medicines (a common theme)

-- Sale of “medicated wine” by two members which the Association promptly reported to the Police
+- Sale of “medicated wine” by two Association members – which the Association promptly reported to the Police

 - Numerous representations and submissions on various legislative amendments

-- An effort to obtain commissioned rank for pharmacists working in the military.
+- An effort to obtain a commissioned rank for pharmacists working in the military.

-While unusual claims were received over the years (even as recently as 1983, the Association paid out on a claim involving the loss of three calves and 10 bags of meal!), the common theme since 1915 involves dispensing errors and related complaints from members of the public.
+While unusual claims were received over the years (In 1983, the Association paid out a claim involving the loss of three calves and 10 bags of meal), the common theme since 1915 involves dispensing errors and complaints from members of the public.

-The membership started at £1 p.a. for a guaranteed £500 cover although most members increased the amount of cover to £2,500 by paying an extra premium.
+Membership started at £1 per annum for a guaranteed £500 cover, although most members increased the amount of cover to £2,500 by paying an extra premium.

-Later, pharmacists who had several staff members paid a little more because of the increased risk.
-It is interesting to note that hospital pharmacists were excluded because “the risk in large hospitals was felt to be almost beyond the scope of the scheme”.
+Later on, pharmacists who had several staff members paid more for their membership because of the increased risk.
+It is interesting to note that hospital pharmacists were excluded from membership because the risk from large hospitals was felt to be “almost beyond the scope of the scheme”.

-An inadvertently amusing report in 1930 noted the increase in claims relating to drugs spilled on customer’s clothing which were invariably dealt with “on the spot”.
+An inadvertently amusing report in 1930 noted the increase in claims relating to medicines spilled on customer’s clothing which were invariably dealt with “on the spot”.

 In 1983, it was decided to change the name to Pharmacy Defence Association in recognition of the fact that pharmacists are not chemists.

-Then in 1995, Pharmacy Defence Association Ltd was dissolved and Pharmacy Defence Association Incorporated formed to take account of not only the requirements of the Companies Act 1993 but also to enable the Association to offer a wider range of benefits to members, now on an individual membership basis.
+Then, in 1995, Pharmacy Defence Association Ltd was dissolved and Pharmacy Defence Association Incorporated formed to take account of not only the requirements of the Companies Act 1993 but also to enable the Association to offer a wider range of benefits to members, now on an individual pharmacist membership basis.

-While the original purpose of the Association remains – to protect and support the interests of pharmacists – the resources required to meet that objective has increased considerably over the years.
+While the original purpose of the Association remains – to protect and support the interests of pharmacists, the resources required to meet that objective have increased considerably over the years.

-Nevertheless, the present Board of Management believes the original Management Committee, headed by Frederick Castle, would be well pleased with both the growth of the Association over the years and the larger number of members who have benefited from the services it offers.
+Nevertheless, the present Board of Management believes the original management committee headed by Frederick Castle would be well pleased with both the growth of the Association over the years and the large number of members who have benefited from the services we offer.